 Even before Electric cars hit the mainstream vehicle market, it was long known that the Achilles Heel of EVs would be charge time for batteries.
 It is one thing to have an EV as a commuter vehicle that can be easily charged at home, but range and charge time are a legitimate concern for long distance travel in EVs.
 The convenience of refilling gas powered cars in minutes compared to the time required to charge the battery of an EV has left many car buyers leery of making the switch away from combustion engine vehicles.

 This has so far not slowed the momentum and popularity of EVs, particularly Tesla’s, which have the longest range along with a rapidly expanding network of EV supercharger stations.
+Read this guide to find out about electric vehicle charging on the move, and where to charge EVs in public places.
 With its long-range batteries and quick charge time, Tesla is a very realistic option for those who do a lot of road trips, but it is still significantly more time consuming than refilling a gas tank.

 What Ample is bringing to the table is a system for swapping out batteries rather than recharging them.
 Similar to the way you would exchange an empty BBQ propane tank for a full one, you would drive into a charging station where the battery in your EV would be robotically removed and replaced with a full one.
 This process shortens the ‘charge time’ required for EVs from sometimes hours, to just minutes.

 The technology to exchange car batteries rather than charge them has been tried before but failed to get traction.
 Ample’s system is low cost and flexible, and most importantly is not currently aimed at the general population of EVs but is intended for vehicle fleets.